Gana Misra

 The core principle hasn't changed: you cannot selectively disclose material non-public information (MNPI) to some investors and not others.
 What has changed is the SEC's expansive interpretation of what constitutes a "communication" in the first place.
 As the SEC demonstrated most recently in its 2024 enforcement action against DraftKings detailed in the SEC's official press release charging DraftKings with Regulation FD violations the platform is irrelevant.
 A post on the CEO's personal X or LinkedIn account carries the same regulatory weight as a formal press release.

-This shift has created a fascinating legal grey zone for IR professionals.
+According to SEC enforcement data, the Commission brought 784 total enforcement actions in fiscal year 2024 (SEC, 2024), with an increasing share targeting digital communications.
+This shift has created a significant legal grey zone for IR professionals.
 When the CEO goes on a popular finance podcast and says "we're really pleased with how the quarter is shaping up" is that forward guidance?
 Selective disclosure?
 Casual optimism?
 Under the current enforcement climate, it depends on who's listening, when it aired, and what the stock did afterward.

 The "It Was Just a Tweet" Defense and Why It Fails